netuoso/ledger-app-hive/README.md

 - Build the ledger-app-hive application
     - `./run.sh build VERSION` # replace VERSION with 1.4,1.5,1.6 based on your Ledger Nano S firmware

+## Loading the Compiled Development App on a Ledger Nano S
+- Connect the Ledger Nano S to your computer
+- Install the Ledger python3 module
+    - `pip install ledgerblue`
+- Load the application onto the Ledger Nano S
+    - `./run.sh load VERSION` # replace VERSION with 1.4,1.5,1.6 based on your Ledger Nano S firmware

 ## Building and loading the App with Ledger-Vagrant
 This works only for  Ledger Nano S with 1.6.x Firmware installed.
 To use it, you will need [Vagrant](https://www.vagrantup.com) and [VirtualBox](https://www.virtualbox.org).